 How did you feel about it, both physically and emotionally?

 How did that make you want to react?
 How did you react?

 Do this for every situation where you react strongly.
 As you continue to do this, you will start to recognize your emotions quicker and understand why you react the way you do.

 Q. How Can I Manage My Emotions?

 A. There are several ways for you to manage your emotions.
-If you know certain situations trigger a particularly negative emotional response, then avoid putting yourself in those situations.
-If it’s impossible for you to avoid these situations, then try to modify them.
+If you know, certain situations trigger a particularly negative emotional response, avoid putting yourself in those situations.
+If you can’t avoid these situations, then try to modify them.

 Adjust your thoughts surrounding the situation or event.
-You can’t control the situation, but you can change how you think about it.
+You can’t control the problem, but you can change how you think about it.
 Finally, change how you respond.
-Take a deep breath (or a few of them) and consider your response.
-If you can’t control everything, if you can’t avoid or modify the situation, nor can you change your thoughts… then adjust your response.
+Please take a deep breath (or a few of them) and consider your response.
+If you can’t control everything, you can’t avoid or modify the situation, nor can you change your thoughts, then adjust your response.